Data Governance: 10 Best Practices

 #3: Define responsibilities and identify roles

 Identify the different roles and the organization to be put in place for data governance.
 Data governance is a team effort: collaboration is essential and knowing who is responsible for what is key.
-There are a few key roles to remember regarding data governance: data admins, data stewards, and data users.
+There are a few key roles to remember regarding data governance, including Data Admins, Data Stewards, and data users.

-When establishing your governance program, it is important to gauge your company’s data maturity.
+When establishing your governance program, it’s important to gauge your company’s current data maturity.
 Doing so will help you identify any weaknesses in your data quality, knowledge, or current processes.
-By gauging your company’s maturity concerning data, you can ensure that your company is ready for a comprehensive governance program.
+By gauging your company’s maturity concerning data, you can ensure that your organization is ready for a comprehensive governance program.
 Of course, the path from here is up to you and your team.
 Re-evaluate your strengths, weaknesses, and needs, and create a plan for how you will proceed with your data management efforts.

 In reality, gauging your company’s data maturity isn’t something that can be done in a day or even a week.
 Instead, try to think about this process as a longer-term goal for your business and focus on making small but strategic improvements along the way.